bx20000827/NOPE/README.md

 # NOPE
 The source code of NOPE

 1. If you want to perform image compression, please execute the "main" file and set the save address yourself.
 Here, 'rel' indicates whether to use NOPE*.
+Citeseer can be used as a test.

 2. If you want to conduct LLM-based node classification, please execute the run.py file in the node_classification folder and set the storage address by yourself.